Understanding and Managing the Fear of Cancer Recurrence

 According to a research paper published in the Oncology Journal, “fear of cancer recurrence is prevalent, distressing, and long-lasting, and can negatively impact patients’ quality of life, use of health services, and adherence to follow-up.”
 In other words, fear of cancer coming back is an issue for survivors.
 Without professional help, the study states, this fear will not necessarily get better over time – even in cancer survivors whose actual risk of cancer recurrence is low.

 This means your concern about the cancer returning is normal.
-But at the same time, it can’t take over your thoughts on a daily basis.
-How can you make that possible?
+However, for some, it can take over your thoughts and interfere with your daily life.

 Tips for Managing Fear of Cancer Recurrence